A350Fan/SimRacingStrategist/KNOWN_ISSUES.md

 **Impact:**
 - Inconsistent minisector times
-- PB / best values may be corrupted
+- PB / absolute best values may be corrupted

 **Workaround:**
 Flashback: Rollback logic only removes minisectors whose `end_ms` is greater than the current lap time.